onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-1.md

 Here we access the storage object of the account that the contract is deployed to and call its `save` method.
 We also create the NFT in the same line and pass it as the first argument to `save`.
-We save it to the `/storage` domain, where objects are meant to be stored.
+We save it to the `/storage/` domain, where objects are meant to be stored.

 <Callout type="info">

-Deploy `NFTv1` by clicking the Deploy button in the top right of the editor.
+Deploy `BasicNFT` by clicking the Deploy button in the top right of the editor.

 </Callout>